ajayrawatt001/Git-Tut/README.md

 19. git remote rename <olname> <newname> -> this command renames the remote connection

+20. git add filename1 filename2: this command will add multiple file changes together in the staging area.

+21. git add . -> this command will add all file from working repo to staging area

 Note : The name of the remote connection is always used to establish communction between the repos